metaplex-foundation/developer-hub/src/pages/bubblegum/merkle-tree-canopy.md

 | 14               | 192           | 7.6067       | 1.6667                       | 9.2734     |
 | 17               | 96            | 58.6933      | 1.6667                       | 60.36      |

 The reason to have a canopy depth of zero is to have the cheapest mint possible.
-However, this requires sending lots of proof data with instructions such as `transfer`, `burn`, and `delegate`.
+However, this requires sending lots of proof data with instructions such as `transfer`, `delegate`, and `burn`.
 In the zero-depth canopy case, slighty more than half of the transaction size limit is consumed with proof data, which negatively affects the ability to compose Bubblegum instructions with other program instructions.

 Ultimately, the decision for canopy size must consider the tradeoff between cost and composability.
 This assessment should take into account factors such as the intended use of the cNFTs, the development platform's compatibility, and the ownership structure of the tree.